kni-neu/website-6120/_pages/readings.md

 ### Reading Group Schedule

 For each of the papers, during the following week, there will be a reading group _discussion_, which the lead will facilitate.
-Even though there are leads or co-leads, everyone is expected to contribute in the conversation.
+Even though there are leads and co-leads, everyone is expected to contribute in the conversation.
 Additionally, as there are no lecture notes for the discussion, a scribe will record salient points from the discussion; where these can be posted weekly.

 * **Lead**: Facilitator and discussion generator
 * **Discussion**: Everyone should have read the paper for an interesting discussion
+* **Paper Summary** An summary of the paper (one-pager), providing an overview of the work
 * **Scribe**: Notes taking on interesting topics to share out to other students

 <br>